 While humans have lived in Chile for 3,000 years, more recent events from the 16th century have helped shape and change the country.
-The effects of which can still be witnessed today.
+The effects of this can still be witnessed today.

 Spanish conquistadores came to Chile by 1540, when Ferdinand Magellan first set sights on the land, though the title of discovered is often given to Diego de Almagro.
-But Chile was overlooked upon the first glance and it wasn’t until Pedro de Valdivia asked for permission to invade the southern portion of the country in order to conquer more land for Spain.
+Chile was overlooked at first glance and it wasn’t until Pedro de Valdivia asked for permission to invade the southern portion of the country in order to conquer more land for Spain.

-But with a similar story to many countries, Chile struggled to stabilize, and it went through periods of deep political trouble.
+With a similar story to many countries, Chile struggled to stabilize, and it went through periods of deep political trouble.
 Augusto Pinochet is Chile’s infamous dictator, who sent the country back in time.
-It wasn’t until he was voted out of power that Chile began to stabilize and become a democratic nation
+It wasn’t until he was voted out of power that the country began to stabilize and become a democratic nation

 With a rather offset and remote location from the rest of South America, Chile’s culture has always centered around Spanish and indigenous culture.
 Folk culture is an integral part of Chilean identity with different regions of Chile expressing themselves through music and dance.